ravaghi/norwegian-sentiment-analysis/README.md

 # Norwegian Sentiment Analysis

-This project focuses on document-level sentiment analysis of Norwegian texts, comparing five different models.
+This project focuses on document-level sentiment analysis of Norwegian texts, comparing three different models.
+LSTM, XGBoost and three different sizes of the Norwegian BERT model, NorBERT3.

 The models are trained on the Norwegian Review Corpus, [NoReC](https://github.com/ltgoslo/norec), which has been made specifically for the purpose of training and evaluating models for document-level sentiment analysis.

 ## Scores
 <p align="center">